PostHog/posthog.com/contents/tutorials/react-native-ab-tests.md

 1. Name it "My cool experiment".
 2. Set "Feature flag key" to `my-cool-experiment`.
-3. Under the experiment goal, select the `pageview` event we captured in the previous step.
+3. Under the experiment goal, select the `second_screen_button_clicked` event we captured in the previous step.
 4. Use the default values for all other fields.

 Click "Save as draft" and then click "Launch".